Skip to main content

 For the worker: An injured worker may have claims under workers' compensation (through their employer) and a separate personal injury claim against the driver who struck them.
 If NCDOT's negligent road design or traffic plan contributed to the incident, the worker may have a government liability claim as well.

-For the driver: Beyond civil liability, a driver who injures or kills a construction zone worker may face criminal charges, including felony death by vehicle if the worker dies.
-These criminal consequences exist alongside and separate from any civil claims.
+For the driver: Beyond civil liability, a driver who injures or kills a construction zone worker may face felony charges, including felony death by vehicle if the worker dies.
+These criminal proceedings generate evidence -- toxicology reports, accident reconstruction, witness statements -- that the injured worker's attorney can access and use in the civil case.
+A criminal conviction is admissible in the civil proceeding under NC Rule of Evidence 803(22).

 Protecting Your Claim After a Construction Zone Accident